readingoutreach/Reading-Festival-Outreach-2016/_posts/2016-08-26-festival-riverside-26pm.md

 Some members of the team  will be there from 1pm to train anybody who wants to join in the evangelism but feels unprepared.

+## Afterwards

+Please join us this evening for a time of [worship and pressing into the Holy Spirit](xxxxxx)

 ## Parking

 Limited parking is available at